Pope Pius X: Death and burial

-He died at 1:20am on Thursday, 20 August 1914, only a few hours after the death of Jesuit leader Franz Xavier Wernz, and on the very day when German forces marched into Brussels.
+Pope Pius X died at 1:20am on Thursday, 20 August 1914, only a few hours after the death of Jesuit leader Franz Xavier Wernz, and on the very day when German forces marched into Brussels.
 In a moment of lucidity just moments before he died, Pius X is reported to have said: "Now I begin to think the end is approaching.
 The Almighty in His inexhaustible goodness wishes to spare me the horrors which Europe is undergoing".
 His sister, Anna, was praying at his bedside when Pius X died.
 The Pope's last act of life was to kiss the little crucifix that he had clasped in his hands at around 1:15am.

 Pius X was buried in a simple and unadorned tomb in the crypt below Saint Peter's Basilica.
 His body was laid in state on 21 August in red pontifical vestments and then interred following the Requiem Mass following his coffin lying in state on a large catafalque in the Sistine Chapel.
 His original tombstone bore the inscription: "Pope Pius X, poor and yet rich, gentle and humble of heart, unconquerable champion of the Catholic Faith, whose constant endeavor it was to renew all things in Christ".
 Papal physicians had been in the habit of removing organs to aid the embalming process.
 Pius X expressly prohibited this in his burial and successive popes have continued this tradition.
 Pius X's tomb is located near the tombs of both Pope John XXIII and Pope John Paul II under the altar of the Presentation.

-He is succeeded by Giacomo della Chiesa, who was known as Pope Benedict XV.
+After Pope Pius X's death, the 1914 conclave was held from 31 August to 3 September.
+It elected Giacomo della Chiesa, who was known as Pope Benedict XV.